-As a project, OPTIMAI participates in the Open Research Data (ORD) Pilot, so it is committed to following best practices for overall data management and aligns itself within the guiding principle of the ORD Pilot that data should be "as open as possible, as closed as necessary"2.
+As a project, OPTIMAI participates in the Open Research Data (ORD) Pilot, so it is committed to following best practices for overall data management and aligns itself with the guiding principle of the ORD Pilot that data should be "as open as possible, as closed as necessary"2.
 If anything, the necessary security requirements imposed upon the project should motivate a high standard of data management practice to ensure that all data is appropriately recorded, documented, stored, and disposed of as necessary and in line with legal, ethical, data privacy and security requirements.

 In this section, we set out the overall guiding principles for data management within the OPTIMAI project.
 Firstly, by considering broadly the purpose and type of data likely to be present over the duration of the project.
-Next, we set out the FAIR data management principles focusing on how each general principle is specifically applicable in OPTIMAI and any specific processes and requirements to consider.
-Then, we focus on personal data, which require special attention in data management.
-Finally, we highlight the key legal, ethical, data protection and security considerations for the management of data.
+Next, the FAIR data management principles focusing on how each general principle is specifically applicable in OPTIMAI and any specific processes and requirements to consider have been set out.
+Then a focus is given to personal data, which require special attention in data management.
+Finally, the key legal, ethical, data protection and security considerations for the management of data have been highlighted.